Kathryn Francis

 Co-Director

-My background is in experimental moral psychology and prior to my position at the University of Oxford, I directed the Moral Minds Lab at the University of Leeds as an Assistant Professor.
-I have a PhD in Experimental Psychology from the Marie-Curie funded CogNovo programme at Plymouth University, an MSc in Psychological Research, and a BSc in Psychology from Bangor University.
+Her background is in experimental moral psychology and prior to her position at the University of Oxford, she directed the Moral Minds Lab at the University of Leeds as an Assistant Professor.
+Kathryn has a PhD in Experimental Psychology from the Marie-Curie funded CogNovo programme at Plymouth University, an MSc in Psychological Research, and a BSc in Psychology from Bangor University.

 Moral disagreement and moral inconsistency